-Women in Fashion's goal is to support, encourage and connect women from all facets of the fashion industry to help grow the industry organically via collaboration and empowerment.
+Women in Fashion's goal is to support, encourage and connect with people from all facets of the fashion industry to help grow the industry organically via collaboration and empowerment.

-Carly has worked in the fashion inudustry in Australia, Europe and USA.
+Carly has worked in the fashion industry in Australia, Europe and USA.
 She initially started the Qld Fashion Festival Brisbane Fashion Month and ran events for Fashion Revolution, QUT CEA, Comme Des Garcons Melbourne and volunteered with the Australian Fashion Chamber in both Australia and New York.
 On moving to Los Angeles she widened her network of fashion industry networks and knowledge when she was working as the fashion curator of the worlds largest fashion designer platform Not Just a Label, looking after a community of 42,000 designers.
 She has travelled to Paris Fashion Week and attended events like the worlds first Vegan Fashion Festival.
 Carly brings her wide knowledge of global contacts to the Australian community.
-What she has learnt most is how crutial netowrking is to your success, and where she can help by networking local Australians to her global community she is keen to do so.
+What she has learnt most is how crucial networking is to your success, and where she can help by networking local Australians to her global community she is keen to do so.
+In recent years she has added a passion to discover, nurture and invest in emerging fashion, with a particular interest in accessories, where in 2022 she launched global jewellery marketplace she.her. www.sheher.com

 Abby is a passionate member of South Australia’s creative community.
 Driven by her desire to grow and nurture homegrown talent, Abby works with next generation of fashion creatives as a lecturer at TAFESA, alongside her own Adelaide-based label, House of Campbell.